JonathanWuz/Jonathan-Wu/_notebooks/2022-08-23-Gratitude-Post.md

 2. My Parents and the work they have done to support me
 3. My friends at school
 4. Air conditioning; Especially during these hot summer days
-5. Tacos, the best food in the world
+5. Burritos, the best food in the world

 ## Footnotes